Philippine Passport Ranking Moves Up In 2020

 Kazakhstan, Senegal, and Barbados

-Sri Lanka also changed its immigration policy for Philippine passport holders, we used to need to secure an electronic travel authority prior to flight now we are merely issued a visa on arrival.
+Sri Lanka also changed its immigration policy for Philippine passport holders, we used to need to secure a visa on arrival but now an electronic travel authority is required.

 (Read: DFA Passport Renewal Requirements And Other Things You Need To Know)